 Experience and Honors

-Earlier in his career, Dr. Newman served on the faculty at the University of South Carolina, where he chaired the Department of English, and he held appointments at Texas A&M University and the College of William and Mary.
+Earlier in his career, Dr. Newman served on the faculty at the University of South Carolina, where he chaired the Department of English, and held appointments at Texas A&M University and the College of William and Mary.

 Education